blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

 * Guardrails are executable
 * Drift is detected immediately

-> **If a rule is violated, the build breaks.**
+> **If a rule is violated, the build fails fast with explicit feedback.**

-No discussions.
+No assumptions.

-No conventions.
+No hidden conventions.

-No exceptions.
+No silent drift.

-That is what **Architecture as a Product** means in practice.
+That is **Architecture as a Product** — observable, repeatable, and evaluated at build time.

 ---

-## Generated Project Output (Optional)
+## Generated Project Output (Reference)

-This walkthrough focused on **proving enforcement** — not on showcasing generated artifacts.
+This walkthrough focused on **proving guardrails** — not on showcasing generated artifacts.

 If you want to see what **actual projects generated by Codegen Blueprint look like**, including:

 * the exact `README.md` files written into generated projects
-* how architecture, enforcement, and sample code are explained to developers
+* how architecture, guardrails, and sample code are explained to developers
 * what a team receives *after* generation

 see: